Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 An exception message like `java.lang.OutOfMemoryError: unable to create new native thread` indicates that the limits may need tuning.

+Note:

+a.
+As a rule of thumb, `vm.max_map_count` should be at least twice the limit for master threads.

 #### Heartbeat Intervals and Timeouts